ganeshgautam-official/Cohort_Performance_And_Temporal_Trends_in_OnlineRetail/README.md

 # Cohort_Performance_And_Temporal_Trends_in_OnlineRetail
 ### Project Overview
-This project analyzes **cohort performance** and **temporal trends** in online retail to evaluate customer retention, churn rates, and revenue generation.
-Using transactional data from a UK-based online retailer, the analysis provides insights into customer behavior over time through the following:
+This project focuses on evaluating **cohort performance** and **temporal trends** in online retail to address key business challenges related to customer retention, churn, and revenue generation.
+Using transactional data from a UK-based retailer specializing in occasional gifts for wholesalers, the analysis provides actionable insights into customer behavior through the following:

+- **Cohort Performance**:
-- **Cohort Performance**: A detailed comparison of cohort-wise **retention rates**, **total revenue**, and **active customers**.
-This analysis identifies patterns in customer retention across different cohorts and evaluates how various customer groups contribute to overall revenue and active customer counts.
+  - Detailed analysis of **retention rates**, **revenue contribution**, and **active customer counts** across customer cohorts.
+  - Identification of high-value customer groups who generate significant revenue and at-risk customers prone to early churn.
+  - Evaluation of patterns in customer engagement and their contribution to monthly revenue.

+- **Temporal Trends**:
-- **Temporal Trends**: Examination of key metrics such as **Total Revenue**, **Active Customers**, and **New Customer Acquisition** over each month.
-The analysis also tracks percentage changes in these metrics from the starting month, providing a clear picture of growth or decline over time.
+  - Analysis of key metrics such as **Monthly Revenue**, **New Customer Acquisition**, and **Customer Retention vs. Churn** from December 2010 to December 2011.
+  - Tracking trends in these metrics over time to identify growth opportunities and areas needing improvement.

-The results are presented through an interactive [Tableau dashboard](https://public.tableau.com/app/profile/ganesh.gautam7819/viz/CohortPerformanceTemporalTrendsinOnlineRetail/Cohort_Analysis_Online_Retail) that visualizes these trends, offering a comprehensive view of the retailer’s performance in terms of customer retention, revenue growth, and active customer engagement.
+The results of the analysis are presented through an interactive [Tableau dashboard](https://public.tableau.com/app/profile/ganesh.gautam7819/viz/CohortPerformanceTemporalTrendsinOnlineRetail/Cohort_Analysis_Online_Retail), which provides:
+- A clear visualization of revenue trends, customer engagement, and cohort performance.
+- Insights to guide resource allocation, marketing efforts, and customer retention strategies.

+This project equips the retailer with a data-driven approach to prioritize high-value customers, re-engage at-risk segments, and optimize marketing efforts to maximize revenue and improve customer satisfaction.